chaira19/Smart-Traffic-Lights/README.md

 # Smart-Traffic-Lights
-This is our industrial oriented course project aimed to make the on-off timings of the traffic lights automatic.
+This is our idea for wifi thinkfet aimed to make the on-off timings of the traffic lights automatic.